How To Play

 • Choose an opponent and swap total scores immediately — no refusal.

 • Does not directly win the game; it only changes scores.
-Continue from new totals.
+Continue from the new totals.

 Example: Trade your 312 for their 48, then go for the finish while they climb back.